Azure-Samples/assistant-nl2sql/README.md

 ./set_up.sh run_all bigquery
 ```

 - You can provide [examples](data/examples.csv) of queries that the assistant can use as few shot examples.
 Those examples will be indexed and available to the assistant through a tool call.
+The examples should be adapted to the database syntax.

 ## Supported Databases: